 And yet. . . .

 Remember, you’re pretty much on your own when it comes to not making really foolish educational investments.
-The thing is, there’s no law against becoming a diploma mill.
+The thing is, there’s no law against becoming a diploma mill and selling fake degrees.
 Not only is the case law pretty sketchy on selling worthless degrees here in the United States, but a great many of these diploma mills operate outside of American legal jurisdiction.
 This makes tracking or curtailing their activities very difficult.
 Finding legal ways to interfere with their operations is downright improbable.

 To wit, CNN Money says that the diploma mill game is a $200-million-a-year industry.
 That’s a lot of scratch for a scrap of paper worth only the cost of typesetting.
 But it tells you that there’s demand out there.
 How many diploma mill “students” enroll because they think it’s an actual path to an education (as opposed to how many knowingly purchase entirely fake degrees to advance in their careers) is not entirely clear.